 Australasian College for Emergency Medicine: 12 hours

-Australian Institute of Radiography: 30 CPD points
+Australian Society of Medical Imaging and Radiation Therapy: 30 CPD points

 Australian College of Rural and Remote Medicine: Chest X-Ray: 30 PRPD, 30 Radiology MOPS, 30 Surgical MOPS, 30 Emergency MOPS.
 Procedural grant: 1 day surgery or 1 day emergency.
 (E1404LBRE).
 Emergency X-Ray: 30 PRPD, 30 Radiology MOPS, 30 Surgical MOPS, 30 Emergency MOPS.
 Procedural grant: 1 day surgery or 1 day emergency.
 (E1405LBRE)

 New Zealand Institute of Medical Radiation Technology: 10 CPD credits (Group 2.4)

 Australian & New Zealand College of Anaesthetists: 12 hours.
 Category: Knowledge and Skills - Lectures, 8 credits (or 1 credit per hour attended).
 Category: Knowledge and Skills - Short courses, workshops and PBLDs, 4 credits (or 2 credits per hour attended).